The Fund promotes research in Israel by awarding financial support for seminars, as well as fellowship and workshop programs.

-Funding is available for seminars in the humanities and social sciences, in areas of importance to the State of Israel, with the goal of expanding knowledge in innovative fields and facilitating the exchange of information and ideas, under the guidance of leading scholars from Israel and abroad.
+The Fund will provide financial support for basic research in the humanities and social sciences in areas of importance to the State of Israel, with the goal of expanding knowledge in cutting-edge fields and facilitating the exchange of information and ideas.
+The seminars will be led by eminent scholars from Israel and abroad.

-In order to create an appropriate ambience for inquiry and to enable ongoing interaction among students, young researchers, Israeli academics and scholars invited from abroad, it is preferable that the seminar be held at a retreat, away from the city and the participating institutions, for a duration of four to five days.
-In addition to open lectures, the seminar must comprise meetings and discussions between the lecturers and small groups of students, who will dedicate all their time to this purpose throughout the days of the seminar.
-This will allow the guest lecturers to become personally acquainted with the students, evaluate their abilities and plan future collaborations.
+In order to create an appropriate ambience for inquiry and to enable ongoing interaction among students, young researchers, Israeli academics and scholars from abroad, it is preferable that the seminar be held outside the participating institutions, for a duration of two to five days.
+In addition to lectures that are open to the public, the seminar, throughout its duration, should include meetings and discussions between the lecturers and small groups of students, who will desist from all other activities for this time.
+This will allow the guest lecturers to become personally acquainted with the students, evaluate their abilities, build relationships and plan collaborations.

-Financial support of up to US$ 40,000 is available for seminars of this kind.
-No deduction of overheads is allowed.
+Financial support of up to $20,000 is available for seminars of this kind.
+No deduction of overhead is allowed.

 Grants for Distinguished Scholars